Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 Hence in the example above, the SDSS solution has been used to define the astrometric solution for the HLA image, since the CRVAL and S_CRVAL values match.
 Note that the best way to check the absolute astrometry is to overlay the three catalogs using the interactive display tool in the HLA.

-11. Why do searches sometimes return observations that fall outside the search radius?
+10. Why do searches sometimes return observations that fall outside the search radius?

 Sometimes the search results include observations that fall outside the requested search area.
 This is the result of a shortcut in the search logic, which makes the searches as fast as possible but results in some inaccuracies.
-The results are guaranteed to include all observations that should be included; it never omits data that ought to be included.
+The results are guaranteed to include all observations that should be included; they never omit data that ought to be included.
 But it can also include additional observations due to a fuzzy outer search radius that depends on the orientation of the observation.
 For a 1 degree search radius, it is possible for observations as far as 1.4 degrees from the search position to be included.

 Note that zero-radius searches are accurate.
 A search using r=0 finds observations that actually cover the search point, and the approximation in the search logic does not affect that case.